National Black MBA Association Career Fair (aka National Black)

 1. Register – Register now.
 After registering, you will get access to the job board and any other resources to get ready and answer questions for the conference. .
 While you can view the board prior to registration, you will have to be registered to attend in order to apply for jobs through the Conference Job Match.

 2. Tell the career center that you intend to come.
-Click here to add your name on 12Twenty.
+Click here to add your name to the attendee Google Sheet.

 3. [For Working Professionals] Make yourself eligible for MBA program-hosted employer relations.
 You can technically sign up for the career expo without the career center knowing; however, your ROI will be much greater if you collaborate with us in your preparation.